Human rights education: United Nations

 The United Nations High Commissioner for the Promotion and Protection of all Human Rights functions as coordinator of the UN Education and Public Information Programs in the area of human rights.

-The United Nations General Assembly has proclaimed it as central to the achievement of the rights enshrined in the Universal Declaration of Human Rights (UDHR):
+The United Nations General Assembly has proclaimed the Universal Declaration of Human Rights it as central to the achievement of the rights enshrined.

-Article 26.2 of the UDHR states the role of educators in achieving the social order called for by the declaration:
+Article 26.2 of the Declaration identifies the role of educators in achieving the social order called for by the declaration as the promotion of positive social skills among societal and cultural groups.

-Article 29 of the Convention on the Rights of the Child requires states to ensure that children are enabled to develop a respect for their own cultural identity, language and values and for the culture, language and values of others.
+Article 29 of the Convention on the Rights of the Child requires nation states to ensure that children are enabled to develop a respect for their own cultural identity, language and values and for the culture, language and values of others.

-The importance of human rights was reaffirmed by the United Nations in the 1993 Vienna Declaration and Programme of Action:

-As a result of the Vienna Declaration the decade from 1995 to 2004 was declared the UN Decade of Human Rights Education.
+The United Nations' Vienna Declaration and Programme of Action of 1993 reaffirmed the importance of human rights, and, as a result. the decade from 1995 to 2004 was declared the UN Decade of Human Rights Education.

-UNESCO has a responsibility to promote human rights education, and was a key organizer of the UN's Decade for Human Rights Education.
-UNESCO attempts to promote human rights education through:
+UNESCO accepts a responsibility to promote human rights education and was a key organizer of the UN's Decade for Human Rights Education.
+UNESCO attempts to promote human rights education through various means.